kosua20/thoth2/README.md

 - the ftp port to use (defaults to 22)
 `ftpPort:       22`

-- the online URL of the blog, without `http://` (for RSS generation) `siteRoot:  blog.mysite.com`
+- the online URL of the blog, without `http://` (for RSS generation)
+`siteRoot:  blog.mysite.com`

+- the number of articles to list in the RSS feed (defaults to 10)
+`rssCount:  10`

+- the length of each article summary on the index page (defaults to 400)
+`summaryLength:  400`

-The password for the SFTP access is stored in the OS X user keychain.
+The password for the SFTP access is stored in the system user keychain.
 See the `set-password` command for more details.

 ### Extended markdown parsing